Category: French Literature

 The case for this edition is the case for reading Propeller Island at all, which is stronger than it sounds.
 This is one of Verne’s most pointed books — sharper than Twenty Thousand Leagues, more focused than The Mysterious Island, and uncannily current in a way his better-known work is not.
 A novel about billionaires constructing private sovereign infrastructure to escape civic obligation, then destroying it through factional vanity, is not a historical curiosity.
 It is a working model.
 The translation serves that model by getting out of its way: clean sentences, Verne’s rhythm, none of the Victorian softening that made older editions feel like a different, blander book.

-The Classics Retold edition is available in paperback.
+the edition linked below is available in paperback.
 If you read one Verne novel this year that isn’t one of the famous three, make it this one — not because it’s underrated in some sentimental way, but because it is doing something the famous novels are not.
 Verne spent sixty-two volumes imagining what human ingenuity could build.
 In Propeller Island, he spent one imagining what human nature would do to it once the engineers went home.

 Is Propeller Island connected to Verne’s other novels?